 What will happen if you do not respondThe IRS will issue a report showing additional tax due so it’s in your best interest to call and schedule an appointment as soon as possible.

-What To Do If You’ve Received An IRS Audit LetterYour actions before, during, and after your IRS audit will determine your compliance with the government.
+What To Do If You’ve Received A Certified IRS Audit LetterYour actions before, during, and after your IRS audit will determine your compliance with the government.

 Write An Audit Response LetterRespond as soon as possible with either a phone call or an audit response letter – you will have 30 days to do so without a penalty.
 If you choose to write an audit response letter, here are some tips.